tannergaucher/blog/content/blog/2019/Best-Learning-Strategies-For-Beginners-Video-By-Andy-Sterkowitz/index.md

 ## My Thoughts

 Finding the sweetspot between allocating time for active versus passive learning is something I have struggled with as a self-learner.
-I spend a lot of time banging my head aginst problems, rather than watching others solve problems on screen (tutorial pergatory [link it]('')).
+I spend a lot of time banging my head aginst problems, rather than watching others solve problems on screen ([tutorial purgatory](https://medium.freecodecamp.org/how-to-escape-tutorial-purgatory-as-a-new-developer-or-at-any-time-in-your-career-e3a4b2384a40)).

 That's both good and bad.
 The good being gaining a stronger understanding of the what and how of problem solving.
 But there's always a latent question of whether this is the best use of my time.
 And there are certainly concepts that are best learned by reading and watching videos than intuited from practice.